ryanmcnally93/ascension/README.md

 MAIN IMAGE

 This is a Django web application for Ascension, a music studio based in Birmingham.
-Languages used include HTML, CSS, JavaScript and Python, created using <!-- list -->.
+Languages used include HTML, CSS, JavaScript and Python, created using Django Crispy Forms, All Auth, Stripe, Pillow & Bootstrap.

 Thie project allows users to book studio time with engineers or rehearsal rooms for practicing musicians/bands.
 It also has a small shop which is situated in the foyer, where musicians can buy strings, capos, and other small instrument parts.